 But fans need not grieve thanks to Thunderstruck, an AC/DC tribute band which visits The Clyde on April 5.
 Thunderstruck came together a few years ago, and helming the demanding chores at lead vocals is Dave Moody, who is a bit surprised by the turn of events.

 “We got started in 2015,” Moody said.
 “We’d all been in bands in various incarnations, and I’d played bass forever and ever and ever.
 When I walked into the room with the other guys, it just worked.
 We clicked right away.
 I’d never been a lead singer before so it came to my surprise as well to find myself in that position.”
+Capturing the spirit

 Before Moody joined the band, it had performed under a few different names, but Moody came in and shook things up, helping establish them as the premier American AC/DC band.